menna812/Hangman-Game/README.md

 # 🎯 Hangman Game

-A fun and interactive Hangman game built using **HTML**, **CSS**, and **JavaScript**.
+A Hangman game built using **HTML**, **CSS**, and **JavaScript**.
 The player guesses letters to uncover a hidden word based on a given hint.
 The game ends when the player either guesses all letters correctly or makes too many wrong guesses (with each wrong guess the picture of the hangman updates).

 ---